 Does anyone have a team that is responsible for both new development and support activities?
 I got a great question from one of my readers last week that I’d like to share.

 I have a team that’s responsible for both supporting what we’ve already created and released as well as developing new features or enhancements to what’s been released.
-I’m about to split a scrum team up from 12 people to 2 teams of 6.
+I’m about to split a Scrum team up from 12 people to two teams of six.
 Most folks have no desire to do support full-time.